Division of Rehabilitation Science

-The mission of the Division of Rehabilitation Science is to discover and disseminate rehabilitation breakthroughs to improve the quality of life and physical well-being of people in Minnesota and throughout the world.
-Our mission further encompasses the cultivation of premiere scientists and future academicians to lead the transformation of the science and practice of rehabilitation through our PhD program.
+The mission of the Division of Rehabilitation Science is to discover and disseminate rehabilitation knowledge and improve the quality of life, participation, health, performance and well-being of people in Minnesota and throughout the world.
+Our mission further encompasses the cultivation of premier leaders and researchers in academia, industry and clinical environments to transform the science and practice of rehabilitation.